Images

 Summary

-It seems as if the switch from diesel to EV powertrains will take a lot longer than the industry and European governments expected, especially in the segment for really large LCV's.
-Which is good news for the Crafter range, which remains built around diesel power.
-This improved model feels a lot more up-to-date inside against the technology that modern businesses now want.
+It seems as if the switch from diesel to EV powertrains will take a lot longer than the industry and European governments expected, especially in the segment for really large LCVs.
+Which is good news for the Crafter range, which remains solely built around diesel power.
+This improved model feels a lot more up-to-date inside, incorporating the technology that modern businesses now want.
 Otherwise though, its appeal remains much as before.

-Is there a better quality large panel van out there than this?
-Assuming you prefer the Volkswagen's engine range and pricing structure to that of its Mercedes Sprinter stablemate, then you'd have to say not.
-Yes, the Crafter is priced at a premium compared to rivals but you can see and feel where the extra money goes.
+Is there really a better quality large panel van out there than this?
+Assuming you prefer this Volkswagen's engine range and pricing structure to that of its Mercedes Sprinter stablemate, then you'd have to say not.
+Yes, the Crafter is priced at a premium compared to its various mainstream market rivals, but you can see and feel where the extra money goes.
 Forward-thinking businesses will accept this on the basis that residual values are very strong and the whole vehicle feels - and is - built to last, enabling companies to spread the up-front sticker price over a longer operating period.
-In ten years time, we'd wager that this vehicle will still be going strong at a point when most of its rivals will be falling to pieces.
+In ten years time, we'd wager that this vehicle will still be going strong at a point when most of its rivals are starting to fade.
 Enough said.

 + More